orafaelmatos/google-books-api/README.md

-# Book Finder API 📚
+# Google Books API 📚

 **Book Finder API** is a FastAPI project that interacts with the **Google Books API**.
 It allows you to search for books, add them to your favorites, and retrieve detailed information about your favorite books.